davidkarchynski/BagOfWords/README.md

 To find the probability of a new sentence [a,b,c,d] being spam or ham (where a, b, c, d are either 0 or 1), we sanitize, vectorize and compute P(ham|name=a, other=b, sweet=c, rose=d) and P(spam|name=a, other=b, sweet=c, rose=d).
 The label is determined by comparing these probabilities.

-(b) Distance (e.g., Euclidean) between the unclassified sentence and classified sentences
+(b) Cosine distance between the unclassified sentence and classified sentences

-An alternative approach is to compute a resultant vector for each category (by summing the vectors with a given label) and then compute Euclidean distance from the new vectorized sentence to each resultant vector.
-Whichever is closer, determines the type.
+An alternative approach is to compute a resultant vector for each category (by summing the vectors with a given label) and then compute cosine between the taraget vector and resultants.
+Smaller cosine determines category.